andersmurphy/andersmurphy-blog/resources/posts/2018-11-18-clojure-juxt-and-separate.md

 -------------------------
 clojure.core/juxt
 ([f] [f g] [f g h] [f g h & fs])
-  Takes a set of functions and returns a fn that is the juxtaposition of those fns.
+  Takes a set of functions and returns a fn that is the juxtapositionof those fns.
 The returned fn takes a variable number of args, and returns a vector containing the result of applying each fn to the args (left-to-right).
   ((juxt a b c) x) => [(a x) (b x) (c x)]
 ```